Quansight-Labs/quansight-labs-site/posts/2019/09/ruby-wrappers-for-the-xnd-project.md

 Ruby idioms and creates a truly intuitive XND Ruby interface, rather than simply a one-on-one mapping of functions.

-In the future we also plant to integrate XND with various Ruby libraries like rubyplot and daru and expand the uses of XND even further.
+In the future we also plan to integrate XND with various Ruby libraries like rubyplot and daru and expand the uses of XND even further.
 For example, operators like multiplication in other scientific languages like MATLAB simply work with operator overloading by using the `*` operator between objects.
-Similarly over-riding operators on `XND` and calling the underlying gumath kernel is a work in progress.
+Similarly overriding operators on `XND` and calling the underlying gumath kernel is a work in progress.

 Similarly, have a 'Ruby-like' API that allows better method chaining in the sense of Rails or